Industrial Revolution in Scotland: Linen

-The government promoted the use of linen from the late 17th century: a 1686 Act of Parliament stated that all Scots were to be buried in Scottish-made linen winding sheets, using Scottish flax.
+The government promoted the use of linen from the late 17th century: an act of Parliament, the Linen Act 1686 (c.
+28) stated that all Scots were to be buried in Scottish-made linen winding sheets, using Scottish flax.
 In 1748, an embargo on the import or use of French cambric provided a further boost to the linen industry.
 By 1770, Glasgow was the largest linen manufacturer in Britain, and in 1787, Calton, Glasgow was the site of Scotland's first industrial dispute when 7,000 weavers went on strike in protest against a 25% cut in their wages.
 The 39th Foot were sent in, and three people were killed.

 Sheer linen, which had then come into vogue, was almost unobtainable in Scotland in the 1780s.
 In a bid to stay competitive, Glasgow manufacturers turned to fine cotton muslin, at which they succeeded so well that it became cheaper than imported Indian muslins.
 With the popularity of Indian muslins, from the 1760s onwards, had come a fashion for tambour lace, or sewed muslin, which briefly became a flourishing business in Ayrshire, thanks to the enterprising spirit of Mrs Jamieson.